the-Drunken-coder/Autobex-2/README.md

   - Collapsible groups for multiple places in the same area
   - Click on results to focus the map and open popup
   - Results sidebar can be collapsed/expanded for better map visibility
+  - Grouping can be toggled on/off after search to reorganize results

 - **User Interface:**
   - Modern dark theme with responsive design